jkransen/fijnstof/README.md

 ### Optional: Add authorized SSH key

-_Skip this section if you don't mind yet entering passwords._
+_Skip this section if you don't mind entering passwords._

 To avoid having to enter your password for every _ssh_ or _scp_, you can add an SSH public key to the pi.